eXist-db/atom-existdb/README.md

 This creates `atom-editor-[version].xar` inside the `build/` directory.
 Deploy this into your eXist instance using the dashboard.

 #### Releasing
 Releases are managed by [semantic-release](https://github.com/semantic-release/apm-config).
-Your commit messages should follow [angular commit message conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines)
+Your commit messages should follow [angular commit message conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
+A bot will calculate the correct semantic version number, and update `package.json` and handle release.
+Do **NOT** modify this as part of your commits.